JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 </iq>
 ```

-If the slow mode duration is changed, the server SHOULD send a status code 104, as specified in [XEP-0045 - Notification of configuration changes](https://xmpp.org/extensions/xep-0045.html#roomconfig-notify).
+If the slow mode duration has changed (either because the room configuration was modified, or because a server parameter changed), the server SHOULD send a status code 104, as specified in [XEP-0045 - Notification of configuration changes](https://xmpp.org/extensions/xep-0045.html#roomconfig-notify).

 ## 5. Server-side rate limiting